- Dragonfly was started in 2005 by Charlie Southall when he was just 24

 By his own admission, Charlie was a tearaway teen.
-“I was in and out of A&E constantly because I was always having accidents, I seemed to always be accidentally damaging myself in one way or another.
-I think my mum resigned herself to the fact that I’d end up dead… I was incredibly reckless.”
-At the tender age of nineteen, Charlie ended up having one short but memorable brush with the law, and this was the wake-up call he needed.
+“I was in and out of A&E constantly because I was always having accidents, I was very adventurous and seemed to always be accidentally damaging myself in one way or another.
+I think my mum resigned herself to the fact that I might not make it to adulthood… I was incredibly reckless.”

 But that wasn’t the ‘happy ending’, as it turns out.
 Graduation proved to be a major milestone in Charlie’s life, but not necessarily for the right reasons.
 He ended up, as many graduates do, back at his mum’s house.
 “Back in the same bloody bedroom,” he says, shaking his head.
 “I really didn’t know what to do with myself.
 It came as a big surprise because I wanted to be moving forwards… not backwards.
 I felt a bit conned by my university and at that time, my degree didn’t seem worth the time and money I’d invested.
 Three years on, I was back where I started.
 To this day nobody’s ever asked to see my degree certificate.
 It’s never been out of its envelope.”